-For example, a column in the CUSTOMERS table is ADDRESS which represents location description and would consist of the following:
+For example, a column in the CUSTOMERS table is ADDRESS, which represents location description and would be as shown below −

 +-----------+ | ADDRESS | +-----------+ | Ahmedabad | | Delhi | | Kota | | Mumbai | | Bhopal | | MP | | Indore | +----+------+

-Contraints could be column level or table level.
-Column level constraints are applied only to one column where as table level constraints are applied to the whole table.
+Constraints can either be column level or table level.
+Column level constraints are applied only to one column whereas, table level constraints are applied to the entire table.

-Following are commonly used constraints available in SQL:
+Following are some of the most commonly used constraints available in SQL −

-NOT NULL Constraint: Ensures that a column cannot have NULL value.
+NOT NULL Constraint − Ensures that a column cannot have a NULL value.

-UNIQUE Constraint: Ensures that all values in a column are different.
+UNIQUE Constraint − Ensures that all the values in a column are different.

-PRIMARY Key: Uniquely identified each rows/records in a database table.
+PRIMARY Key − Uniquely identifies each row/record in a database table.

-FOREIGN Key: Uniquely identified a rows/records in any another database table.
+FOREIGN Key − Uniquely identifies a row/record in any another database table.

-The following categories of the data integrity exist with each RDBMS:
+The following categories of data integrity exist with each RDBMS −

 Database normalization is the process of efficiently organizing data in a database.
-There are two reasons of the normalization process:
+There are two reasons of this normalization process −

-Eliminating redundant data, for example, storing the same data in more than one tables.
+Eliminating redundant data, for example, storing the same data in more than one table.

 Ensuring data dependencies make sense.

-Both of these are worthy goals as they reduce the amount of space a database consumes and ensure that data is logically stored.
+Both these reasons are worthy goals as they reduce the amount of space a database consumes and ensures that data is logically stored.
 Normalization consists of a series of guidelines that help guide you in creating a good database structure.

-Normalization guidelines are divided into normal forms; think of form as the format or the way a database structure is laid out.
-The aim of normal forms is to organize the database structure so that it complies with the rules of first normal form, then second normal form, and finally third normal form.
+Normalization guidelines are divided into normal forms; think of a form as the format or the way a database structure is laid out.
+The aim of normal forms is to organize the database structure, so that it complies with the rules of first normal form, then second normal form and finally the third normal form.

-It's your choice to take it further and go to fourth normal form, fifth normal form, and so on, but generally speaking, third normal form is enough.
+It is your choice to take it further and go to the fourth normal form, fifth normal form and so on, but in general, the third normal form is more than enough.